YellowJacketLinux/LFS/00-Perl-Modules.md

 Those are the `BuildRequires:` that *must* be present on the RPM build system regardless of whether or not tests are run.

+Some (but not all) binary Perl modules will need a `BuildRequires:` added for a library dependency, e.g. for XML::Parser which links against `libexpat.so`:

+    BuildRequires:  expat-devel

 ### Conditional Test Requirements

 To run tests, the RPM build system will usually need quite a few additional